Yamson7090/MediaPlayer_by_text_display/README.md

 A Python software to show images or play videos in Minecraft server by using Rcon/pipe.

 **DON'T PRESS ENTER IN config.txt.**

+Before beginning,you should download Ffmpeg and add the file bin to the system PATH.